 The Right Container

 When you bring home your succulent, you will probably want to replant it.
-Choosing a container that allows for plenty of drainage.
-You best choice, especially if you are a beginner (hence why you are most likely reading this post), is a terracotta pot.
+Choose a container that allows for plenty of drainage.
+Your best choice, especially if you are a beginner (hence why you are most likely reading this post), is a terracotta pot.
 Terracotta is great because it naturally helps pull the water out of the soil and allows your succulent to drain properly.

 The Right Soil